Written by Kelley Holland

 - take action steps that draw on your strengths and move you toward your goals

-A money coach will also hold you accountable for your actions, and help you lock in successes so that you create lasting, transformational change.
+A financial empowerment coach will also hold you accountable for your actions, and help you lock in successes so that you create lasting, transformational change.

-A money coach can even work in tandem with a financial advisor to help certain clients.
-For example, if an advisor’s client is facing divorce and has never handled her finances on her own, she may work with a coach to identify her goals and priorities.
-Then she and the coach can identify strengths she can tap to get where she wants to go – and she can return to the financial advisor for the actual financial plan.
+A financial coach can even work in tandem with a financial advisor to help certain clients.
+I regularly have advisors refer clients to me.
+They may have a client facing divorce who has never handled her finances on her own, and I can help that client identify her goals and priorities for her money.
+Then we can identify the strengths and talents she can use to get where she wants to go – and she can return to the financial advisor for the actual financial plan.
 In other words, advisors and coaches can complement each other.

 Financial advisors unquestionably provide a valuable service.
-They absolutely help people improve their money lives and develop financial strategies to put the future they want within reach.
-Money coaches, on the other hand, focus on helping people make changes in line with their values and priorities.
-Money coaching clients don’t just have healthier financial lives – they also feel better about them.
-So yes, a money coach is “like” a financial advisor.
+They absolutely help people improve their money lives and invest their savings to put the future they want within reach.
+Financial coaches, on the other hand, focus on helping people make changes in line with their values and priorities.
+My clients don’t just create healthier financial lives for themselves – they also feel better about them, and they feel more confident and capable in other parts of their lives, too.
+So yes, a financial empowerment coach is “like” a financial advisor.
 But only up to a point.